eWaterCycle/era5cli/docs/source/instructions.rst

 positional arguments:
  --name       Enter list name to print info list:

-              "plevels" for all available pressure levels
+              :samp:`plevels` for all available pressure levels

-              "slvars" for all available single level or 2D variables
+              :samp:`slvars` for all available single level or 2D variables

-              "plvars" for all available 3D variables
+              :samp:`plvars` for all available 3D variables

               Enter variable name (e.g. "total_precipitation")
               or pressure level (e.g. "825") to show if the